Data Protection Policy

 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

 However in submitting personal information to us you acknowledge and accept that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
+Furthermore, you accept and consent to the information being transmitted through, or accessed in, a country to which the General Data Protection Regulation does not apply.

 If you are in anyway concerned about the privacy of the personal information you are submitting to us on the internet we recommend you contact us to discuss alternative methods of transmission, but we do not guarantee that such alternatives will be available.